isomerpages/np-csea/_about/Our Team.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Shareeda Morrison</div>
-<div class="isomer-card-description">Shareeda Morrison, Country Head, Vietnam A certified Knowdell Career Advisor
+<div class="isomer-card-description">Shareeda is the Country Head (Vietnam), where she manages overseas internships
-with a strong media and advertising background, Shareeda oversees overseas internships in Vietnam and is passionate about creating opportunities with leading companies that align with students' career goals.</div>
+and supports signature programmes.
+She brings prior experience in advertising and media, and is passionate about connecting students and staff with real-world opportunities in Southeast Asia.</div>
 <div class="isomer-card-link">LinkedIn</div>
 </div>
 </a>